 P007: Developmental Disabilities and Supports Division (FY17-FY19 Strategic Plan)

-P007: Number of individuals receiving developmental disabilities waiver services
+P007: Number of individuals on the developmental disabilities waiver waiting list

 Story Behind the Curve